-SHIFT 5 -07.19-07.24 The X Factor (PLACES AVAILABLE) - think you have talent, whatever it is?
+SHIFT 5 -07.19-07.24 The X Factor (THE SHIFT HAS FINISHED ALREADY) - think you have talent, whatever it is?
 Would you like to show it to others, but dare you?
 Would it be fun to get friendly criticism and improve, or maybe see how others are doing in the talent ring?
 Don’t have any clearly identifiable talent, but are you charismatic and like to talk a lot and loudly?
 Or maybe you are just afraid of new people, even though you feel like you might interest them, but have no idea HOW?
 We are ready to find YOUR X-factor - what makes you the most unique and magic!
 We will have a full week, a safe environment and lots of support.
 Join us!
 REGISTER

 Camp price depends on the time you make a booking (a booking is made once you pay the deposit):

 !
-Meals and the deposit are already included in the price !
+Meals and the deposit are already included in the price!

 registered June 1st and later on - 170 EUR